Page Updated: 03.02.2021

 - WBCA reaffirms fight against racism by forming social justice task force, presenting panel of prominent figures in women’s basketball discussing race relations (June, 9, 2020)

 - WBCA Executive Committee, Executive Director statement regarding racism (May 31, 2020)

 The WBCA will use our digital media platforms to share stories, highlights and accomplishments of black and brown student-athletes, professional players, and coaches.
 Whether your story is about overcoming and being "the first," finding your own voice, or having worked in your community to advocate for diversity and inclusion and social justice, we want to hear it.
 The association will utilize the WBCA's blog, and by extension social media, to amplify your voice and your story.
 Your story can be as short or as long as you desire.
 To submit your story, videos, photos, screenshots, logos, etc., click the button below and follow the WBCA on social media to see when your story is shared.

 WBCA/Wilson Opportunity Scholarship

 The WBCA and Wilson Sporting Goods have teamed up to offer the WBCA/Wilson Opportunity Scholarship.
 This scholarship was created to financially assist members identifying as BIPOC (Black, Indigenous and People of Color) with registration fees for WBCA ASPIRE – a virtual event created in lieu of the 2021 WBCA Convention.
 A total of 66 applicants (53 WBCA members from the high school division and 13 WBCA members from the collegiate divisions) will be awarded scholarships.
 Each scholarship is valued at $150 (the cost of one registration to ASPIRE).
-Applications are due by 5 p.m.
-ET, Friday, Feb.
-12. To learn more and apply click here.
+Recipients of this year's scholarships were announced on March 2, 2021.
+Click here for the list of recipients.

 Programming, Education and Initiatives